 Besides this basic requirement, the applicant must comply with other criteria which vary based on the person’s age and nationality.
 You can find out more details on how to obtain citizenship from our Australia migration lawyer.
 Below, you can discover the main ways through which one is entitled to citizenship.

-What are the main ways for becoming an Australian citizen?
+What are the main ways for becoming an Australian citizen in 2022?

 As we mentioned above, foreigners can obtain Australian citizenship by conferral or by descent.
 The right to applying for citizenship by conferral is granted to foreigners who have obtained permanent residency (obtained through a residence permit in Australia) in this country and to those who are citizens of New Zealand.
 Here, the category of persons allowed to apply for it refers to the following: